 Therefore Luke and the Bible get the history wrong.

 Before the student throws away Dr. Luke’s historical accuracy and his or her childhood faith they should consider:

 In his introduction Luke stressed that he would be accurate.
 Why do scholars accept so readily what Tacitus or Josephus write and then so quickly reject the accuracy of the biblical writer?
 It’s wiser to give an author the benefit of the doubt.
-Do we a know more about this history than Luke who told us he was interacting with eyewitnesses of these events (Luke 1:1-4)?
+Do we a know more about this history than Luke who actually lived in this time and told us he was interacting with eyewitnesses of these events (Luke 1:1-4)?

 For more from Dave Wyrtzen please visit TruthEncounter.com!